Welcome back, Big Lad! Heavyweight boxing finally returns to life

 It is always easy to forget a fight was meant to be difficult when it ends up being a massacre.
 Joshua was exceptional on a night of extremes and that is the storyline.

-However, there was some bad news for Joshua when his signed and sealed deal to fight Deontay Wilder in March vanished at about 2am in the Riyadh ring.
+However, there was some bad news for Joshua when his signed and sealed deal to fight Deontay Wilder in March vanished at about 2am in Riyadh.
 Wilder lost every single round against Joseph Parker in what was a planned semi-final; the Joshua fight for Wilder is gone.

 Wilder was poor from the first bell until the last bell and Parker never put a single foot wrong; Wilder has been inactive, and it showed, but he lost because Parker, and his devoted trainer, Andy Lee, had a plan and he stuck to it.
 Wilder was philosophical at the end, shrugged and said that at 38, it might be over.
 “It’s been a great journey.”
 Wilder had made 10 defences of his WBC heavyweight world title before losing to Tyson Fury in 2020.